silasfelinus/serendipity/docs/README.md

 2. Visit the chatbot web interface:

 Open your browser and navigate to `http://127.0.0.1:5000`.
-You'll see the chatbot interface where you can start a conversation with IvyChat.
+You'll see the chatbot interface where you can start a conversation with serendipity.

 ## Testing